Hello, and welcome to this new Android development course. This is part one on how to make a drawing app for Android.

 If you find anything helpful in this video or funny, will you please leave a like because you will feel great helping other people find it?

-Before running we will change the default layout file with linear layout.
-So we go under the res folder, and then under the layout folder, and we right-click on the activity_main.xml file and we will click on delete.
+Before running we will change the default layout file with the linear layout.
+So we go under the res folder, and then under the layout folder, and we right-click on the activity_main.xml file and we click on delete.

-Make sure you have these two options unchecked and then click on ok.
+Make sure you have these two options unchecked and then click on OK.

-If we switch to the text mode we can see that we have the linear layout we requested.
+If we switch to text mode we can see that we have the linear layout we requested.

-If we run this, I will run this on the emulator we will see how it’s looking like on the device.
-Now, I’m compiling and I will run the app on the emulator in the left side of the screen, so you can see.
+If we run this, I will run this on the emulator and we will see how it’s looking like on the device.
+Now, I’m compiling and I will run the app on the emulator on the left side of the screen, so you can see.
 We wait for the app to be compiled and I will switch to the emulator to wait for the app to run.
 Right here will be the emulator which was set up using Android studio and it’s taking quite some time.

 Maybe the first time takes a little bit more time than usual but it’s already installing and launching the app, and here is our drawing application.
-We have this top bar which shows the time and all the notification icons, and we have also this title bar which is showing the title of our app in this case Drawing App.
+We have this top bar which shows the time and all the notification icons, and we also have this title bar which is showing the title of our app in this case Drawing App.

 We want to hide these two bars.
 To hide those bars we go back to the IDE and on the left, under the res, and then values folder will open the styles.xml file and as you can see here we can change the items of our current app theme.
 To hide those bars we will create a new item.
-The first being windowNoTitle which is the title bar, and we’ll set this to true, so we don’t want a title.
+The first being WindowNoTitle which is the title bar, and we’ll set this to true, so we don’t want a title.
 We will also create a new item that will say windowFullScreen as you can see, and we will also set this to true.
-After we’ve done this we will run the app again to check if the changes took effect on the emulator device.
+Once we’ve done this we will run the app again to check if the changes took effect on the emulator device.

 Right now it’s installing and as you can see there’s nothing shown, so both bars are hidden.
 All we have is a white rectangle which is exactly what we want for now.

 To draw on the application what we have to do is to create a kind of paint view which will use the canvas object to draw into the display.
 To do that we will create an external class.
 Our external class will be called paintView actually.
 So to create an external class we go and right-click under the Java folder, and we will click on the package name.
-In my case is com.example.drawing app.
+In my case com.example.drawing app.
 I will right click on that and click on a new Java class.